teklynk/raspi-streamer/readme.md

 ```

 ## Overclocking
-You can try to overclock the Raspberry Pi 4 to sqeeze a bit more processing power out of it.
+You can try to overclock the Raspberry Pi 4 to squeeze a bit more processing power out of it.
 This may help improve streaming and recording.
 ```bash
 sudo nano /boot/firmware/config.txt
 ```